ruihan-dong/Awesome-AMP-Design/README.md

 - *De novo design of self-assembling peptides with antimicrobial activity guided by deep learning (**Nat Mater 2025** | [code](https://github.com/LiuHuayang27/TransSAFP))*
     - Introduces 11 N-terminal modification blocks for peptides.
     - Could not be claimed as ‘de novo design’ - it’s a screening process guided by a classifier, not generation.
-    - No independent test set for the evaluation of fine-tuned model.
+    - ⁉️ No independent test set for the evaluation of fine-tuned model.
+Successful rate was only calculated on antimicrobial activity, even most sequences were known AMPs adding N-termial modifications.
     - I think the relationship between ‘self-assembling’ and ‘antimicrobial’ can be discussed more.
 In this article, these two features of most screened peptides have been validated separately.
 At least, this shows the effectiveness of their transfer learning strategy (pretrain on AMP and finetune on self-assembling peptide).
 As for p45, self-assembling events occur before binding to membranes.
 Then what’s its mechanism?
 Barrel-stave or toroidal-pore?
 Since we often think the oligomerization could be influenced by membrane environments, is there any difference for the peptides which can self-assemble in solution?

 - *Machine learning-driven discovery of highly selective antifungal peptides containing non-canonical β-amino acids (**Chem Sci 2025** | [code](https://github.com/jdrichardson97/Peptide-GPR))*